pattonsgirl/CEG2350/Labs/Lab08/README.md

    - Does modifying the hard linked file modify `original.txt`?
 Explain
 4. Create a symbolic link to `original.txt`
    - What identifiers indicate a symbolic link was created?
-   - If `original.txt` was deleted, and a new `original.txt` was created, would the sym link still work?
+   - If `original.txt` was deleted, and a new `original.txt` was created, would the symbolic link still work?
 Explain
 5. Create a copy of `original.txt`
    - Does modifying the copied file modify `original.txt`?
 Explain
 6. Move `original.txt` to another directory.